1. How long does it take for my profile to get approved?

 When a task is completed, or when you have agreed with your client that you will get paid, you can create a bill.

-You do this from your job dialogue, where your contract is already created.
+You do this from the conversation, where your contract is already created.
 When you have created the bill, the company needs to approve it.
 As soon as they have approved it, we will send them an invoice on behalf of you.
 When we have received the payment, it will be visible in your Worksome account.
 You can then withdraw the money to your own bank account whenever you'd like.

 11. How do I make an invoice?